You've got questions? We've got answers!

 For the safety of the youth and for the good of all involved in Steubenville Toronto, there must be Adult Chaperones for all youth who register for the event.

 A Chaperone must be at least 21 years of age and must be present with the group at all times during the conference.
 The Chaperone must be a trusted and responsible adult.
 Chaperones may also be asked to facilitate group activities and ensure that the young people remain engaged and participate in the conference proceedings.
 Chaperones are also responsible (along with group leaders) for night time supervision of their own participants.
+If you have people associated with your group who are finishes high school, but not yet turned 21 years of age, please encourage them to become a volunteer for the conference.

 Ratio: Minimum 1 Adult per 10 Youth of the same gender.
 Ratio Example: 20 Youth (12 Women and 8 Men) = 3 Chaperones required (2 Women and 1 Man)